wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.35.0 =
+* Fixed potential issue with conflicts of TCPDF libraries.
+* Fixed sorting by numerical values on front end.
+* Fixed issues with CSV importing.
+* Added new WP-CRM notification events.
+* Added option to disable the default new account notification sent out by FEPS.
+* Real Estate Agents: Fix to agent image removing.
+* XML Property Importer: Updated to support changing RETS version.
+* FEPS: Added the ability to remove uploaded images before submitting.
+* Super Map: Fixed potential issue with address attribute.

 = 1.34.1 =
 * Fixed 'Real Estate Agents' premium feature: reimplemented image adding